 Foster Care Placements

-Grandparents, aunts, uncles, cousins and siblings are excellent resources to care for minor relatives who enter the foster care system.
-Relative caregivers are provided with the same support as non-relative caregivers and must meet the same criteria to become an approved resource home.
+Grandparents, aunts, uncles, cousins, and siblings are excellent resources to care for minor relatives who enter the foster care system.
+Relative caregivers are provided with the same support as non-relative caregivers and must meet the same criteria to become an approved foster home.

 In Tennessee, there are also private agencies which train and support families to care for children in foster care.
 These agencies must meet the guidelines and criteria outlined by the Department of Children's Services.
 With the approval of the local DCS office, "shared homes" are resource homes shared with private agencies.

 Foster homes that serve children with special healthcare needs require additional training and support